sfhansen/mse246_project/reports/final_report.md

 \begin{center}
 \end{center}

 The heatmaps above depict how the `dev.ratio` and number of selected features change as functions of the values of $\alpha$ and $\lambda$.
-The best model, in terms had a value of $\lambda$ very close to 0, and $\alpha$ very close to 0 (the ridge penalty).
+The best model, in terms of `dev.ratio` had a value of $\lambda$ very close to 0, and $\alpha$ very close to 0 (the ridge penalty).
 Ninety-seven variables of the original 201 had non-zero coefficients.

 ###One Year and Five Year Predictions of Default (out of sample)